-- 72. By its failure to provide required breaks to Plaintiffs and Class Members, Defendants willfully violated the provisions of Labor Code sections 226.7 and IWC Wage Order 12. - 73.
+- 64. Plaintiffs reallege and incorporate by reference each and every allegation set forth in this Complaint as though fully set forth herein. - 65.
+At all times herein relevant, sections 226.7 of the California Labor Code and IWC Wage Order 12 provided that employees must receive rest periods of at the rate of ten (10) minutes net rest time per four (4) hours or major fraction thereof. - 66.
+By its failure to provide required breaks to Plaintiffs and Class Members, Defendants willfully violated the provisions of Labor Code sections 226.7 and IWC Wage Order 12. - 67.
 Plaintiffs and Class Members were not permitted to leave the set of the Production for any purported rest periods.
-They were also required to be available via radio or cell phone at all times. - 74.
-Because Defendants failed to properly provide the proper rest breaks, it is liable to Plaintiffs and Class Members for one hour of additional pay at the regular rate of compensation for each workday that the proper rest breaks were not provided, pursuant to Labor Code section 226.7 and IWC Wage Order 12. - 75.
-Pursuant to Code section 226.7, Plaintiffs and the Class are entitled to damages in an amount equal to one hour of wages per missed rest break, in an amount according to proof.
+They were also required to be available via radio or cell phone at all times. - 68.
+Because Defendants failed to properly provide the proper rest breaks, it is liable to Plaintiffs and Class Members for one hour of additional pay at the regular rate of compensation for each workday that the proper rest breaks were not provided, pursuant to Labor Code section 226.7 and IWC Wage Order 12.